ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Instead of raising one of the predefined [Exceptions] from the [system]{.mod} module, we can create also our own variants and then [raise] them:
+Instead of raising one of the predefined [Exceptions] from the [system] module, we can create also our own variants and then [raise] them: